nucleos/nucleos-doctrine-extensions/README.md

 ### Table prefix

-If you a prefix for all of you application tables and sequences, you could use the  `TablePrefixEventListener`.
+If you need a prefix for all of you application tables and sequences, you could use the  `TablePrefixEventListener`.
 If the table name does already start with the defined prefix, it will be ignored.

 If you don't need the symfony framework, you need to register the `Core23\Doctrine\EventListener\ORM\TablePrefixEventListener`.